MyersResearchGroup/iBioSim/README.md

     * Specify the branch you want to import into your Eclipse workspace.
 In this case, select ```master```
     * When given the option to select which project import, select ```Import existing Eclipse project```
     * All installation should be complete so click ```Finish```
+    * If you have import errors, perform Maven update on the iBioSim project.

 ## Setting up iBioSim Configurations
 1. Open up iBioSim ```Run Configurations``` window and create a new ```Java Application``` in your Eclipse workspace